HughP/MLKA/README.md

 Assumptions:

-1. No penelty for two consecutive keys durring the typing if they are hit with different hands.
+1. No penalty for two consecutive keys during the typing if they are hit with different hands.
 2. The table only applies to the same hand.
-3. This table is sutable for MFK but not SFK
+3. This table is suitable for MFK but not SFK

 > Situations not covered:
 >